parmes/parmes/solfec/user/solvers.rst

   * parmec2solfec -- Python dictionary based mapping of PARMEC particle numbers to SOLFEC body identifiers

   * solfec_solver -- SOLFEC constraint solver (e.g. NEWTON_SOLVER)

+  Notes:

+  * motion of the boundary bodies listed in the **parmec2solfec** mapping is driven by the PARMEC model

+  * SOLFEC boundary bodies listed in the **parmec2solfec** mapping must be rigid

+  * if motion of the boundary bodies is restrained in PARMEC, equivalent kinematic constraints need to applied to the same bodies in SOLFEC

 Some parameters can also be accessed as members of a HYBRID_SOLVER object, cf. :numref:`hybrid-params`.